 Pink eye, which doctors call conjunctivitis, is inflammation and redness in the conjunctiva of the eye.
 The conjunctiva is the transparent membrane that lines the front of the eye and eyelids.

-Pink eye is more common among toddlers and young children, who may rub their eyes and transmit infections to other children at preschool, daycare, or on the playground.
+Conjunctivitis is more common in toddlers and young children.
+They may rub their eyes and transmit the infection to other children at preschool, day care, or on the playground.

 - dry, itchy, red eyes

 - a feeling of something stuck in the eye

 - eye discharge

 In mild cases, conjunctivitis symptoms typically

 Toddlers cannot always express their symptoms clearly, so parents and caregivers should check whether the child is: